-A quick way to update Windows is by installing patches from an offline source such as a USB flash drive or hard drive.
+Instead of getting everything through Windows update, a quicker way is installing patches from an offline source such as a USB flash drive or hard drive.
 This is faster but still takes time.
 A better option is to integrate all the updates into the Windows media so they are installed as part of the original operating system.
 Windows XP has a popular tool called nLite to do this, Vista has its own version called vLite which doesn’t work too well with Windows 7 Service Pack 1.
-Here we’ll show you how to slipstream most of the post Service Pack 1 Windows 7 updates into a Windows install media, including newer Internet Explorer and .NET versions.
+Here we’ll show you how to integrate the Convenience Rollup Update and all the other required Windows 7 updates into a Windows 7 install disc.
+That includes Internet Explorer 11 and newer .NET Framework versions.
 This means minimal updates are required from the start and Windows doesn’t become bloated with hundreds of separate updates before you even start to use it.
-Although this may seem complicated, the process is quite easy once you’ve gone through it once or twice.
+The process is quite easy once you’ve gone through it once or twice.

-1. Download Windows Updates Downloader and install the program.
+1. Download Windows Updates Downloader (version 2.50) and install the program.

 Now you have the updates ready, they can be integrated into the media.
-We’ve mentioned nLite and vLite above, and the good news is the same developer has created a new tool called NTLite that does similar but works on windows 7, Windows 8/8.1 and even Windows 10.
-NTLite is still in beta but has been fine during testing and is also shareware so not all options are available, but the needed integration functions are available in the free version.
+The developer of nLite and vLite has another tool called NTLite that does a similar thing but works on windows 7, 8.1 and 10.
+NTLite has a shareware version so not all options are available in the free version, but the needed integration functions are available.

 3. Download NTLite Free and install it (a portable mode is available during install).

-4. Launch it and click the Add button and browse to the folder you extracted/copied in step 2, click Select Folder.
+4. Launch NTLite, click the Add button and browse to the folder you extracted/copied in step 2, click Select Folder.
 Windows 7 will then show in the Target list.

 5. Right click the operating system in the list you want to integrate the updates into.
 Select Load and the program will extract the Install.WIM to the Temp folder.
 The operating system will then show as Loaded with a green icon and a number of options will be available down the left side of the window.
 Click Updates in the Integrate section.

-6. Click the arrow below the Add button and choose Folders and subfolders found packages, then browse to the folder you saved the downloaded patches from Windows Updates Downloader above, and click Select Folder.
-After a few seconds the list will be populated with all the updates to integrate.
+6. Click the arrow below the Add button and choose Folders and subfolders found packages, then browse to the folder you saved the downloaded updates to earlier and click Select Folder.
+After a few seconds, the list will be populated with all the updates to integrate.
 If you also downloaded some optional updates an “Unreadable or unsupported file” error will pop up, just ignore it.

-If you don’t want to install the extras of Silverlight, .NET Framework 4.5.2 and the Malicious Software Removal Tool etc, you can now begin the task of starting the integration process.
-If you do want to add them, go straight to the section on page 2 about adding optional extras.
+If you don’t want to install the optional updates of the Malicious Software Removal Tool, .NET Framework and Virtual XP etc, you can now begin the task of starting the integration process.
+If you do want to add them, go to the section on page 2 about adding optional extras.
 Then come back and continue with step 7.
 You can still integrate the updates first and add the extras later.

 The speed of the integration process depends a great deal on the speed of your system’s drives, a fast system with an SSD could finish in under half an hour, a low spec desktop or laptop could take a couple of hours or more.

-Tip: The whole integration process can be sped up massively by using an SSD or even a RAM drive if you have tons of memory (16GB+).
-NTLite defaults to the Windows Temp folder which is usually on C, so if you have moved your temp files folder from your SSD drive it would be a good idea to go to File > Settings and change the “Temporary file directory” to a folder on an SSD or RAM drive.
-In short, put the folder on the fastest drive your system has with at least 7GB of free space.
+Tip: The whole integration process can be sped up massively by using an SSD or even a RAM disk if you have 16GB+ of memory.
+NTLite defaults to the Windows Temp folder which is usually on C, so if you have moved your temp files folder from your SSD drive it would be a good idea to go to File > Settings and change the “Temporary file directory” to a folder on an SSD or RAM disk.
+In short, put the folder on the fastest drive your system has with at least 10GB of free space.

-With a check of Windows Update you can see we only have a few updates left, Some of them can be removed by adding optional updates like .NET and the MSRT.
+With a check of Windows Update, you can see we only have a few updates left, Some of them can be removed by adding optional updates like .NET and the MSRT.
 That would leave us with only one available update of Windows Defender.
-Do be aware that you still might have drivers and any other updates which are region or language specific to download, but the vast majority are now already installed.
+Do be aware that you still might have hardware drivers and any other updates which are region or language specific to download, but the vast majority are now already installed.